meganyyu/Flix/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Understanding how to do work in main thread vs. background thread (multithreading) 2.
+1. Understanding how to do work in main thread vs. background thread (async operations) 2.

 ## Video Walkthrough